Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 ```

 The "name" input from this document will map to $event.name in the function.
 In this way, we can dynamically feed input data to our Lambda invoke.
 While we used the execution event in this sample, you can also submit this data through the Stedi API.

+### Conclusion

+This concludes the hello world tutorial.
+If you are eager to learn more, we encourage to [take a look at the 'web request' tutorial](https://github.com/Stedi/starter-kit/tree/function-samples/stedi-cloud/functions/web-request) next.